|

 As an added bonus

-to quietism, of course, is the lack of moral obligation: the perfectly abandoned
+to Quietism, of course, is the lack of moral obligation: the perfectly abandoned

-soul does not sin, the quietists taught, because the soul is so detached
+soul does not sin, the Quietists taught, because the soul is so detached

 from everything that sin becomes irrelevant.
 So you can have your cake and

-In both of these concepts of
+In these false concepts of

 mysticism, you are pulled away from external good works, away

-life of the Church.
-So there you are, like a sheep without a shepherd, free
+Church.
+So there you are, like a sheep without a shepherd, free to pursue your own

-of any wolf that happens along.
+self-interestsand vulnerable to the self-interest of any wolf that happens

 The Danger of